-A collaborative law communication is confidential to the extent agreed to by the parties in a signed record or as a communication between a lawyer and client, as provided by N.J.S.
-2A:84A 20 or other law.
+A collaborative law communication is confidential to the extent agreed to by the parties in a signed record or as a communication between a lawyer and client, as provided by N.J.S. $2A:84A \cdot 20$ or other law.

-This section adopts section 16 of the uniform act with minor modifications.
+This section adopts Section 16 of the uniform act with minor modifications.

 Section 11.
 Privilege against disclosure for collaborative law communication; admissibility; discovery a.
-Subject to sections 12 and 13, a collaborative law communication made by a party, or any nonparty participant, is privileged under subsection (b), is not subject to discovery, and is not admissible in evidence.
+Subject to sections 12 and 13, a collaborative law communication made by a party, or any nonparty participant, is privileged under subsection (b) of this section, is not subject to discovery, and is not admissible in evidence.

 b.
-In a proceeding, and in addition to application of the lawyer-client privilege provided under New Jersey law, the following privileges apply:
+In a proceeding, and in addition to application of the lawyer-client privilege provided under by New Jersey law, the following privileges apply: